Iam-jayant/walnut/public/docs/security.md

 **Purpose**: Validates that the decrypted value is authentic and has been cryptographically signed directly by decentralized CoFHE enclave nodes.

-**Why It Matters**: Because anyone can submit a decryption result back to the contract via public `syncXxx` functions (e.g. `syncLoanPrincipal`, `syncLoanRepay`, `syncCreditCount`), Walnut verifies the ECDSA signature on-chain to prevent malicious actors from providing false plaintext outputs.
-Without signature verification, an attacker could spoof the result and falsely clear debt or boost their credit tier.
+**Why It Matters**: Because anyone can submit a decryption result back to the contract via public `syncXxx` functions (e.g. `syncBorrowActive`, `syncLoanRepay`), Walnut verifies the ECDSA signature on-chain to prevent malicious actors from providing false plaintext outputs.

 **Verification-Guarded Functions**:
-- `syncLoanPrincipal(...)`: Finalizes the active status of a newly opened loan
+- `syncBorrowActive(...)`: Finalizes loan activation from LTV gate (0/1 signal only)
 - `syncLoanRepay(...)`: Validates repay signals and toggles loan active states
 - `syncTotalBorrowed(...)`: Updates the public cache for total protocol debt
 - `syncPositionGuardCheck(...)`: Processes health checks and flags liquidations
-- `syncCreditCount(...)`: Progresses the user's public credit tier on-chain

-**Attack Scenario Prevented**: An attacker attempts to call `syncCreditCount` with a spoofed repayment count of `100` to skip directly to credit tier 4.
-The contract calls `verifyDecryptResultSafe`, identifies that the ECDSA enclave signature is missing or invalid for that specific ciphertext hash, and immediately reverts the transaction.
+**Attack Scenario Prevented**: An attacker attempts to call `syncBorrowActive` with a spoofed success signal.
+The contract calls `verifyDecryptResultSafe`, identifies that the ECDSA enclave signature is missing or invalid for that ciphertext hash, and immediately reverts the transaction.

 ## Oracle Staleness Attack Surface